Slim's America Movil says welcomes telecoms reform bill

-UPDATE 1-Bid target Stada forecasts 2017 profit gain of up to 11 pct

-* Three buyout firms vie for generic drugmaker (Adds background on bidding process, multiples)

-MEXICO CITY, March 11 Mexican billionaire Carlos Slim's phone giant America Movil said on Monday that it welcomes a telecoms reform proposal by Mexico's government that includes a measure to lift foreign investment limits in the telecommunications industry.
+MEXICO CITY Mexican billionaire Carlos Slim's phone giant America Movil said on Monday that it welcomes a telecoms reform proposal by Mexico's government that includes a measure to lift foreign investment limits in the telecommunications industry.

 The government presented on Monday a bill that aims to loosen Slim's hold on the telecommunications market and curb top broadcaster Televisa's rule of the airwaves.